syn·er·gy

 Jennie founded Synergy Animal Behavior so she could help people and pets.
 She loves helping clients understand how to humanely guide their pets to be the best versions of themselves.
 She feels passionate about collaborating with other animal professionals to help her clients maintain long-term, comprehensive support.
 Jennie also prioritizes making time to support shelters, rescue groups, and other animal welfare organizations.

-She lives in the Memphis area with her husband, two human sons, a Pit Bull mix named Stella, a Boxer mix named Tully, and two rescued Persian cats named Sofi and Fiona.
+She lives in the Memphis area with her husband, two human sons, a Pit Bull mix named Zoe Lou, a Boxer mix named Tully, two rescued Persian cats named Sofi and Fiona, and a gorgeous American Quarter Horse named Mickey.

 Committed to supporting individual animal owners, shelters, rescue groups, and animal welfare organizations,